 Roland A. Owens, Ph.D.

 Dr. Roland Owens came to the NIH Office of Intramural Research in 2008.
-His primary duty as an Assistant Director is to facilitate and enhance principal investigator recruitments within the Intramural Research Program.
-As a logical offshoot of this primary duty, he is the principal OIR senior staff member responsible for promoting diversity and inclusion in the biomedical research workforce, as well as promoting mentorship at the NIH.
-He also coordinates an annual course for new tenure-track PIs, titled “How to Succeed as a PI at the NIH – Leadership & Management Skills.”
+He has served as Acting Principal Deputy Director since March of 2023.
+In addition to assisting with the management of OIR, Dr. Owens facilitates and enhances principal investigator recruitments within the Intramural Research Program.
+He is also the principal OIR senior staff member responsible for promoting diversity and inclusion in the biomedical research workforce.

 Roland received his bachelor’s degree in biology from the University of Maryland Baltimore County (UMBC) and his Ph.D. in biology from The Johns Hopkins University.
 He began his career at NIH as a National Research Service Award Fellow in the National Institute of Child Health and Human Development (NICHD) in 1985.
 In 1988 he received an Intramural Research Training Award in the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 He became a principal investigator in NIDDK in 1992, and he was tenured in 1998.